gilbertw1/drop/README.md

 ```

 * More info on aws access keys [here](https://aws.amazon.com/developers/access-keys/)
-* If bucket, key, or secret is missing drop will only save the screenshot locally
+* If aws bucket, key, or secret is missing drop will only save the screenshot locally

 S3 Setup
 --------